-These financial statements have been prepared in accordance with Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" including the provisions of Section 1A "Small Entities" and the Companies Act 2006.
+These financial statements have been prepared in accordance with Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" including the provisions of Section 1A "Small Entities", the Companies Act 2006 and the Harbours Act 1964, as amended by the Transport Act 1981.
 The financial statements have been prepared under the historical cost convention as modified by the revaluation of certain assets.

 The presentation currency of the accounts is Pound sterling (£).
 The accounts are rounded to the nearest £1.